adasprilla/TouchPad-Gestures/README.md

 ### LIBINPUT-GESTURES

-This utility reads libinput gestures from your touchpad using _libinput-debug-events_ and maps them to gestures you configure in a configuration file `~/.config/libinput-gestures.conf`.
+This utility reads libinput gestures from your touchpad and maps them to gestures you configure in a configuration file `~/.config/libinput-gestures.conf`.
 Each gesture can be configured to activate a shell command which is typically an [_xdotool_](http://www.semicomplete.com/projects/xdotool/) command to action desktop/window/application keyboard combinations and commands.
 See the examples in the provided `libinput-gestures.conf` file.
-My main motivation for creating this is to use triple swipe up/down to switch GNOME workspaces, and triple swipe left/right to go backwards/forwards in my browser, as per the default configuration.
+My motivation for creating this is to use triple swipe up/down to switch GNOME workspaces, and triple swipe left/right to go backwards/forwards in my browser, as per the default configuration.

 This small and simple utility is only intended to be used temporarily until GNOME and other DE's action libinput gestures natively.
 It parses the output of the _libinput-list-devices_ and _libinput-debug-events_ utilties so is a little fragile to any version changes in their output format.

 This utility is developed and tested on Arch linux with the GNOME 3 DE on Xorg.
 I am not sure how well this will work on other distros and other DE's etc.

 ### INSTALLATION